HR David Craik · 22 November 2018

-Women will have to wait for over a decade to gain gender balance in the UK tech sector
+Women will wait “over a decade” to gain gender equality in UK tech sector